Sathsi/shopping-cart-server/README.md

 # -shopping-cart
-This repository is created for shopping cart
+This repository contains a shopping cart api